Suggested Thesis Topics

 Technology, Data, and AI

 How does the Distribution Lane Validation (DLV) process, which relies on collaborative forecasting and rapid stakeholder coordination for strategic air and multi-modal distribution channels, impact the Joint Force ability to meet emerging and contingency sustainment requirements?
 What are the potential operational risks or gaps if DLV processes are delayed, misaligned, or lack sufficient stakeholder input, and how can these challenges be mitigated to support for Joint Force operations?
-Students should analyze the effectiveness of DLV in supporting both routine and crisis logistics and propose recommendations for improving its responsiveness and reliability.
+Students should analyze the effectiveness of DLV in supporting both routine and crisis logistics, and propose recommendations for improving its responsiveness and reliability.

 Technology, Data, and AI